-Year Ended

-December 31,
+Year End December

-2021 2020
+2022 2021

 PRC Statutory rate 25.0% 25.0%

-Effect of different tax jurisdiction

-Effect of tax and book difference (16.5)% (8.4)%
+Effect of tax and book difference (17.0)% (16.5)%

-(Over) Under-provision in previous year

-Change in valuation allowance.
-77.5%
+Change in valuation allowance (249.0)% 77.5%

-Effective income tax rate 86.0% 16.6 %
+Effective income tax rate (241.0)% 86.0%

-During the years ended December 31, 2021, and 2020, the effective income tax rate was estimated by the Company to be 86.0% and 16.6%, respectively.
+During the years ended December 31, 2022, and 2021, the effective income tax rate was estimated by the Company to be -241.0% and 86.0%, respectively.

-As of December 31, 2017, except for the one-time transition tax under the 2017 TCJA which imposes a U.S. tax liability on all unrepatriated foreign E&Ps, the Company does not believe that its future dividend policy and the available U.S. tax deductions and net operating losses will cause the Company to recognize any other substantial current U.S. federal or state corporate income tax liability in the near future.
-Nor does it believe that the amount of the repatriation of the VIE's earnings and profits for purposes of paying dividends will change the Company's position that its PRC subsidiary Baoding Shengde and the VIE, Dongfang Paper are considered or are expected to be indefinitely reinvested offshore to support our future capacity expansion.
+As of December 31, 2022, except for the one-time transition tax under the 2017 TCJA which imposes a U.S. tax liability on all unrepatriated foreign E&Ps, the Company does not believe that its future dividend policy and the available U.S. tax deductions and net operating losses will cause the Company to recognize any other substantial current U.S. federal or state corporate income tax liability in the near future.
+Nor does it believe that the amount of the repatriation of the VIE's earnings and profits for purposes of paying dividends will change the Company's position that Baoding Shengde and the VIE, Dongfang Paper are considered or are expected to be indefinitely reinvested offshore to support our future capacity expansion.
 If these earnings are repatriated to the U.S. resulting in U.S. taxable income in the future, or if it is determined that such earnings are to be remitted in the foreseeable future, additional tax provisions would be required.

-The Company has adopted ASC Topic 740-10-05, Income Taxes.
+The Company has adopted ASC Topic 740-10-05,Income Taxes.
 To date, the adoption of this interpretation has not impacted the Company's financial position, results of operations, or cash flows.
 The Company performed self-assessment and the Company's liability for income taxes includes the liability for unrecognized tax benefits, interest and penalties which relate to tax years still subject to review by taxing authorities.
 Audit periods remain open for review until the statute of limitations has passed, which in the PRC is usually 5 years.
 The completion of review or the expiration of the statute of limitations for a given audit period could result in an adjustment to the Company's liability for income taxes.
 Any such adjustment could be material to the Company's results of operations for any given quarterly or annual period based, in part, upon the results of operations for the given period.
-As of September 30, 2021 and December 31, 2021, management considered that the Company had no uncertain tax positions affecting its consolidated financial position and results of operations or cash flows, and will continue to evaluate for any uncertain position in future.
-There are no estimated interest costs and penalties provided in the Company's consolidated financial statements for the nine months ended December 31, 2021 and 2020, respectively.
+As of December 31, 2022 and 2021, management considered that the Company had no uncertain tax positions affecting its consolidated financial position and results of operations or cash flows, and will continue to evaluate for any uncertain position in future.
+There are no estimated interest costs and penalties provided in the Company's consolidated financial statements for the years ended December 31, 2022 and 2021, respectively.
 The Company's tax positions related to open tax years are subject to examination by the relevant tax authorities and the major one is the China Tax Authority.